 Taubman College is a member of the diverse U-M community, and we expect the guidelines below to be followed by all recruiters with whom we partner.
 Please contact us with any questions or concerns.

 - Equal Employment Opportunity Guidelines

 - National Association of Colleges & Employers' Principles of Professional Conduct for Employment Professionals

 Career & Professional Development Core Values

-Career and Professional Development at Taubman College is committed to inclusive, antiracist practices and beliefs in all of our work with students, alumni, employers and colleagues.
+Career and Professional Development at Taubman College is committed to inclusive, antiracist practices and beliefs in our work with students, alumni, employers, and colleagues.
 We will create and display the following values:

 - Integrity, honesty, and accountability

 - A personalized, flexible approach to professional development